-Water Supply Intergovernmental Coordination

-- □ The work plan should address ongoing and future coordination with existing and future water supply and reuse providers for meeting future demands.
-This should occur before, during, and after the water supply plan update process. - Review existing and future utility service areas for each provider within the jurisdiction.
+necessary to meet projected demands.
+Update the capital improvements element as required.
+Wa ater Supply Intergovernmental Coordination The work plan should address ongoing and future coordination with existing and future water supply and reuse providers for meeting future demands.
+This should occur before, during, and after the water supply plan update process.
+Review existing and future utility service areas for each provider within the jurisdiction.
 Refer to the maps provided in this appendix.
-Compare and update the work plan as needed. - □ Identify existing or potential service area conflicts and solutions.
-Include a conflict resolution policy. - □ Ensure all areas of the local government are accounted for by the local government's own utility or other providers. - □ Review and update the work plan language concerning needed coordination with water supplier(s), other local governments and entities, and others. - □ Include updates to agreements (e.g., bulk service agreements and interconnect agreements).

-Related Comprehensive Plan Amendments

-- □ If additional revisions are needed for coordination with this water supply plan update, but not listed here, incorporate changes into the comprehensive plan and work plan, as appropriate. - □ This plan update will require changes to the work plan and possibly other elements within the comprehensive plan.
-Revisions may include population projections, established planning period, existing and future water resource projects, intergovernmental coordination activities, conservation and reuse measures, and the capital improvements element. - Review the comprehensive plan for consistency between all elements of the work plan and other comprehensive plan elements in consideration of all proposed modifications to the comprehensive plan.
+Compare and update the work plan as needed. $\hfill \square$ Identify existing or potential service area conflicts and solutions.
+Include a conflict resolution policy. ☐ Ensure all areas of the local government are accounted for by the local government's own utility or other providers.
+Review and update the work plan language concerning needed coordination with water supplier(s), other local governments and entities, and others.
+Include updates to agreements (e.g., bulk service agreements and interconnect agreements).
+Re lated Comprehensive Plan Amendments If additional revisions are needed for coordination with this water supply plan update, but not listed here, incorporate changes into the comprehensive plan and work plan, as appropriate.
+This plan update will require changes to the work plan and possibly other elements within the comprehensive plan.
+Revisions may include population projections, established planning period, existing and future water resource projects, intergovernmental coordination activities, conservation and reuse measures, and the capital improvements element.
+Review the comprehensive plan for consistency between all elements of the work plan and other comprehensive plan elements in consideration of all proposed modifications to the comprehensive plan.
 Other comprehensive plan elements include, but may not be limited to, future land use, potable water, sanitary sewer, conservation, intergovernmental coordination, and capital improvements.

 B. Evaluation and Appraisal of Comprehensive Plans Subsections 163.3191(1)-(3), F.S.

 (Evaluation of the comprehensive plan after the adoption of a work plan)